-This section applies to Voluntary Work Activities, National Work Experience Programme Placements, Work Experience (Other) Placements, PaTH Internships, PaTH Industry Pilots and Launch into Work Placements.
+This section applies to Provider Sourced Voluntary Work Activities, NWEP Placements, Work Experience (Other) Placements, PaTH Internships, PaTH Industry Pilots and Launch into Work Placements.

-Work Health and Safety content: The Trial Provider must ensure that there is a safe system of work in place and ensure that the Activity Host Organisation, PaTH Industry Pilot Provider or Launch into Work Organisation is aware of and understands the need to comply with relevant work health and safety requirements (in accordance with clause 71, 113 of the NEST Deed).
+- Work Health and Safety content: The Trial Provider must ensure that there is a safe system of work in place and ensure that the Activity Host Organisation, PaTH Industry Pilot Provider or Launch into Work Organisation is aware of and understands the need to comply with relevant work health and safety requirements (in accordance with clause 71, 113 of the Deed). - Work Health & Safety content: Prior to placing any Participants in an approved Activity, Trial Providers must ensure a number of requirements are met, including that the delivery of the Activity is permitted by the relevant state and territory and is in line with the advice provided by local health authorities.
+Host Organisations must have COVID-Safe plans (or similar) in place in accordance with the requirements specified by the relevant state and territory before an Activity can proceed.
+It is important for Trial Providers to also consider individual circumstances in relation to COVID-19 when conducting risk assessments to determine whether the Activity is suitable before making any referrals.